hyperledger-labs/splice/docs/src/validator_operator/validator_backups.rst

 where `<token>` is an OAuth2 Bearer Token with enough claims to access the Validator app, as obtained from your OAuth provider.
 For context, see the Authentication section :ref:`here <app-auth>`.

+If you are using a docker-compose deployment, replace `https://wallet.validator.YOUR_HOSTNAME` with `http://wallet.localhost`.
+If you are running the docker-compose deployment with no auth, you can use the utility Python script `token.py` to generate a token for the `curl` command by running ``python token.py administrator`` (requires `pyjwt <https://pypi.org/project/PyJWT/>`_).

 Backups of postgres instances
 +++++++++++++++++++++++++++++